On this day in 2011: India and West Indies play out a thrilling Test in Mumbai

 At this stage, India’s hopes were on Ashwin as the hosts were 19 runs away from a win in 29 balls.
 Ishant Sharma was the 8th wicket to fall in the Indian innings leaving India to score four runs from seven deliveries.
 The new batsman Varun Aaron took a single on the last ball and retained the strike for the final over against Fidel Edwards.
 Ashwin returned to strike for the 5th ball thanks to a misfield from Marlon Samuels at mid-off.

 Ashwin failed to connect the penultimate delivery as India still needed two runs but it also ruled out a win for West Indies as they can’t get two wickets on the final ball.
 Ashwin cleverly hit the final ball down the ground and completed an easy single but the slow start in the first run ensured he never got a chance to complete the second run.
-Thus, India fell one run short of a whitewash and the match became just the 2nd in the history of Test cricket to end in a draw with scores level.
+Thus, India fell one run short of a whitewash and the match became just the 2nd in the history of Test cricket to end in a draw with the scores level.